 Bio content provided by individual

-Robert Taylor Jr. is an American entertainer whose goal is to inspire and spread love and peace to people of all ages through music and dance.
+Robert Taylor Jr. (he/him) is an American entertainer whose goal is to inspire and spread love and peace to people of all ages through music and dance.
 He was born and raised in Coney Island and developed a love for music and dance as a young child.
 He went to John Dewey High School and trained under the late John Goring in the styles of Modern, Ballet, Afro Caribbean, and Jazz.
 During this time, Robert's first Hip-Hop teacher, also a student of John Goring, was read more

 This class consists of breaking down the elements of Hip-Hop within choreography.
 The styles incorporated are popping, locking, waving, breaking, and gliding.
 The class starts off with a guided warm up by stretching out the body and using isolations— sometimes warm-up exercises are used in the combinations.
 There will also be beginner grooves taught in the combinations.